Balanced prime: Infinitude

 It is conjectured that there are infinitely many balanced primes.

 Three consecutive primes in arithmetic progression is sometimes called a CPAP-3.
 A balanced prime is by definition the second prime in a CPAP-3.
-As of 2023 the largest known CPAP-3 has 15004 digits and was found by Serge Batalov.
+As of 2023 the largest known CPAP-3 has 15004 decimal digits and was found by Serge Batalov.
 It is:

-The value of n (its rank in the sequence of all primes) is not known.
+(The value of n, i.e. its position in the sequence of all primes, is not known.)